frankprogrammer/graphite-code-thumb/README.md

 - [Apple Magic Trackpad](https://www.amazon.com/dp/B0DL6L6HPG) - I have tried every conceivable type of "mouse" and this is the only thing that doesn't hurt after long-term use.
 Tented at 40 degrees.

 - [VIVO Keyboard Tray](https://www.amazon.com/dp/B07HFDJCSL) - Having your arms and legs bent at 90 degrees is crucial for ergonomics.
 The only way most of us can do this is with a keyboard tray.
 Once you introduce tenting, it makes a tray more necessary.

+- [Koolertron 23 Key Keyboard](https://www.amazon.com/dp/B07RM1TBR8) - This is what I actually use for gaming.
+It comes with linear red switches and even came with an extra set of high quality white PBT keycaps.
+The best part is that it has full QMK layer support in VIAL!

 ## Resources